-- For work in low level laboratories, a normal laboratory coat or overall is sufficient. - For work in medium level laboratories, the laboratory coat should have elasticised sleeve cuffs and a crossover front with high neck fastened with hook and loop fastening fabric.
+For work in medium level laboratories, the laboratory coat should have elasticised sleeve cuffs and a crossover front with high neck fastened with hook and loop fastening fabric.
 Pockets are not recommended.
-NOTE: Velcro strips are suitable. - In high level laboratories, in addition to coats and overalls, overshoes or similar specially designed footwear should be worn to prevent the transfer of radioactive contamination from laboratory floors immediately outside the laboratory.
+NOTE: Velcro strips are suitable.
+In high level laboratories, in addition to coats and overalls, overshoes or similar specially designed footwear should be worn to prevent the transfer of radioactive contamination from laboratory floors.
+All protective clothing worn in radioisotope and radiological laboratories should be removed prior to leaving and left in a specifically designated area in or immediately outside the laboratory.
 This area should be considered as a source of radioactive hazard.
 Contaminated clothing shall not be laundered with uncontaminated items.
 Certain clothing fibres may be useful in dosimetry studies so clothing should be kept in event of accident, large scale release or a large scale clean-up.
-Thermal hazards Not Available